guyo13/Form-Lang/README.md

     * For each assigned prop generate a random value with $\epsilon$ probability of the value to be defined as `as expression`

 #### TODO - data generation
-* Create an algorithm to randomly remove a node from the Form tree - recording the Parent and which child nodes came Before and After it if any.
+* **DONE** - Create an algorithm to randomly remove a node from the Form tree - recording the Parent and which child nodes came Before and After it if any.
 * Create a formatter that formats the node in plain English.
 * Create a function that generates a Training example:
   * Generate a random Form - $F$.